keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 Each of these contexts have two shared qualities in that they _produce_ some term `A` and that their effects determine _how_ term `A` is produced.
 But with such a wide array of effects, and with so little overlap between each context, how can instances of term `A` be consumed in a manner unburdened of complexity?

 In order to generalize contexts, the key differentiator between them must be abstracted: **effects**.
-By shedding effects as an _implementation detail_, the production of term `A` remains a shared characteristic that can be accessed by a general interface.
-By what interface would term `A` be consumed?
+By shedding effects as an _implementation detail_, the production of term `A` remains a shared characteristic.
+This allows a **seam** to be created between an impure function _producing_ the context and a pure function _consuming_ instances of the term `A`.

 ## Consuming terms produced by contexts